Gérard López

-Gérard López Fojaca (born 27 December 1971) is a Luxembourgish-Spanish businessman active in technology, energy and in sport.
+Gérard López Fojaca (born 27 December 1971) is a Luxembourgish-Spanish businessman active in technology, energy, and sport.
 He is the co-founder (with Eric Lux) and chairman of Genii Capital.
 López has been the owner of French club FC Girondins de Bordeaux and Portuguese club Boavista FC since 2021.
 From 2009 to 2015, Lopez was president of the Lotus F1 Team.
 In 2022, Lopez launched The Lydian Group, a tech conglomerate operating across the digital assets space.
 As a co-founder, he was the owner of Mangrove Capital Partners from 2000 to 2014.

 Early life

 López grew up in a soot-covered house next to a steel mill in Luxembourg.
 He was recruited to Miami University in Western Ohio to play basketball on a partial scholarship in 1998.
 He studied management and technology there.
-He also has a Graduat on Asian Art.
+He also has a degree in Asian Art.

 Career

 While at university, he founded Icon Solutions, a web services company.

 With Mark Tluszcz and Hans Jurgen Schmitz, he founded Mangrove Capital Partners, a Luxembourg-based leading venture capital company specialized in future oriented technologies.
 Mangrove Capital Partners was one of the first investors in Skype selling a minority position to eBay in 2005 as part of the $2.6 billion acquisition.

 He founded with Eric Lux in 2008 Genii Capital, a finance consulting and investment managing firm.
 López sits on the board of Directors of WIx, Zink Imaging, Lotus F1 Team and is also a member of the Planning Advisory Committee of the Miami University Business School.

 In 2015, he founded Nekton, an investment company and brokerage in energy field, active in South America, Africa, Asia and Eastern Europe.
 He is also the CEO of the company.

 López was formerly chairman of RISE Capital AB, which alongside Nekton, was a co-owner of RISE Capital AB Projects.
 Nekton divested itself of its interests in RISE in December 2020.

 Some of López's companies were said to have featured in the Panama Papers leak in 2016, however the International Consortium of Investigative Journalists released a statement to say: "No wrongdoing is being alleged by the ICIJ: 'There are legitimate uses for offshore companies and trusts.
-We do not intend to suggest or imply that any people, companies or other entities included in the ICIJ Offshore Leaks Database have broken the law or otherwise acted improperly.'"
+We do not intend to suggest or imply that any people, companies or other entities included in the ICIJ Offshore Leaks Database have broken the law or otherwise acted improperly,'” when discussing the Bahamas Papers.

 In 2022, Lopez and his business partner, Greg Fishman, launched The Lydian Group, a tech conglomerate (company) operating across the digital assets space.
 The advisory board includes Mark Tluszcz and Andrea Rossi, the former CEO of AXA Investment Managers.